kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 ## Values and types

-Installer generally recognizes all override values as **strings** and internally render overrides to Helm as YAML stream with only **string** values.
+Installer generally recognizes all override values as strings.
+It internally renders overrides to Helm as a YAML stream with only string values.

-There is one exception to this rule with respect to handling booleans: Whenever a string "true" or "false" is encountered, it's converted to a corresponding boolean value (true/false).
+There is one exception to this rule with respect to handling booleans:
+The system converts "true" or "false" strings that it encounters to a corresponding boolean value (true/false).